 You can find impressions from the photography workshop in the blog Flying away with…

-Once again, the members of a photography class have completed their three-month training at the Free Education School and presented their newly acquired skills with an impressive public exhibition.
+The end of the three-month training in our photography classes is marked by a public exhibition – an opportunety for our students to present their newly acquired skills.
 Most of the graduates come from the surrounding area, but some also from more distant parts of the Southern Province.

 Francesca Ferrari was selected by Fondazione Fotografia Modena (Italy) for a residency at one world foundation, where she held a photography course for the students.